Connecting Your Zendesk Instance

 - Enter your Zendesk subdomain (e.g.,

-- Click "Connect" — this opens the Zendesk OAuth authorization flow
+- Click "Connect with Zendesk" -- this opens the Zendesk OAuth authorisation flow

 - In the Zendesk popup, click "Allow" to authorize Configly